-Revenue from the sale of products is recognized at the time the product is shipped and title transfers to customers, provided no continuing obligation exists and the collectibility of the amounts owed is reasonably assured.
+Revenue from the sale of products is recognized when there is persuasive evidence that an arrangement exists, the product is shipped and title transfers to customers, provided no continuing obligation exists, the price is fixed or determinable and the collectibility of the amounts owed is reasonably assured.

-Revenue from the sale of intellectual property rights is recognized upon assignment of such rights by us to a third party, provided the collectibility is assured and we have no future performance obligations related to such rights, except for the on-going de minimus assistance we would provide to the third party with respect to the maintenance of such rights.
+Revenue from the sale of intellectual property rights is recognized upon assignment of such rights by us to a third party, provided the collectibility is assured, and we have no future performance obligations related to such rights, except for the on-going de minimus assistance we would provide to the third party with respect to the maintenance of such rights.

-Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue based on a straight-line basis over the period our continuing involvement with the third party collaborator pursuant to the applicable agreement.
+Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue based on a straight-line basis over the period of our continuing involvement with the third party collaborator pursuant to the applicable agreement.
 Such period generally represents the research and development period set forth in the work plan defined in the respective agreements between us and our third-party collaborators.

-Research and development revenue related to services performed under the collaborative arrangements with our corporate collaborators is recognized as the related research and development services are performed.
+Research and development revenue related to services performed under the collaborative arrangements with our corporate collaborators is recognized as the related research and development services are performed and the collectibility of the amounts owed is reasonably assured.
 These research payments received under each respective agreement are not refundable and are generally based on reimbursement of qualified expenses, as defined in the agreements.
 Research and development expenses under the collaborative research and development agreements generally approximate or exceed the revenue recognized under such agreements over the term of the respective agreements.
 Deferred revenue may result when we do not expend the required level of effort during a specific period in comparison to funds received under the respective agreement.

-Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the milestone events, which represent the culmination of the earnings process.
+Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process related to that milestone.
 Milestone payments are triggered either by the results of our research and development efforts or by events external to us, such as regulatory approval to market a product or the achievement of specified sales levels by a third-party collaborator.
 As such, the milestones are substantially at risk at the inception of the collaboration agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
 In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone payment.

-Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized only to the extent of reimbursable costs incurred plus estimated fees thereon.
+Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized as the related services are rendered as determined by the extent of reimbursable costs incurred plus estimated fees thereon.
 In all cases, revenue is recognized only after a signed agreement is in place.
-For contracts that have a ceiling price or contract value, losses on contracts are recognized in the period in which the losses become known and estimable.